Volume 20 (2019)

 Student Fiction Editor

 I am grateful for the opportunity to serve as Student Poetry Editor for the Bryant Literary Review, and I enjoyed reading the variety of poems.
 Although I am a Business major, after being selected for the position, it truly opened my eyes to the world of Liberal Arts.
 Whether I was reading a haiku, a free verse, or a narrative poem, the experience was one of a kind.
 All of the submissions were unique in their own way.
 The selections featured here vary in scope from observations of the mundane, to memories of the past, to family dynamics, to questions of politics and the social in the current moment.
 The voices range from some well-established authors to others who are budding new writers.
-In honor of Bryant Literary Review former Rhode Island Poet Laureate Tom Chandler’s recent retirement, we are delighted to include a new poem from current Rhode Island Poet Laureate, Tina Cane.
+In honor of the recent retirement of Tom Chandler, founding editor of the Bryant Literary Review and former Rhode Island Poet Laureate, we are delighted to include a new poem from current Rhode Island Poet Laureate, Tina Cane.

 We appreciate your time and hope you enjoy reading the selected poems as much as we did!